What to See in Beautiful Brittany (Bretagne), France

 It’s hard to believe that the Sibelius monument was built in the 60’s since the design looks so modern and it’s 600+ metal pipes look shinning new.

-It has a magical feel because it seems to be floating above the water when seen from a distance facing the lake.
+It gives a magical feeling because it seems to be floating above the water when seen from a distance facing the lake.
 Jean Sibelius is a Finnish classical music composer during the romantic era.
 The monument was built by Finnish sculptor Eila Hiltunen.
 A smaller version of the monument sits in the United Nations building in NYC.

 Cinnamon buns!
 These are not as sweet as the American version since they’re less glazy and more cinnamony, which I adore.
-Cinnamon is life for me, specially in coffee, so few things are better than Finnish coffee with a cinnamon pastry…. except, of course, for tacos.
+Cinnamon is life for me, especially in coffee, so few things are better than Finnish coffee with a cinnamon pastry…. except, of course, for tacos.

 Salmon and Reindeer are very common in Finland.
 You’ll even find reindeer kebabs in the market, as well as their antlers for sale at the outdoor market.
 I didn’t have the heart to try the reindeer meat but I did have an amazing salmon burrito worth the €12 at Soma Sushiburrito.
 I also remember seeing a huge salmon sandwich in the market for only €6.

-Where to drink
+Where to Drink in Helsinki

 Helsinki is known as an expensive city, so expect to pay up to €8 or €9 for a beer.
 Also, alcohol is restricted in the city.
-Hard liquor, wine and high percentage alcohol beers can only be bought at bars or in liquor stores which have limited opening hours.
+Hard liquor, wine, and high percentage alcohol beers can only be bought at bars or in liquor stores which have limited opening hours.

 If you’re into craft beers, I recommend B-Side Bar.
 It has a very chill vibe, friendly bartenders and it’s in an artsy square that holds concerts in the summer.
 Another artsy and lively area in the summer is Kulttuuritehdas Korjaamo (cultural center).
 It is an old tram hall that is now used for outdoor drinking, music, art exhibits, food and it even has a movie theater.
 Definitely worth checking out during the summer or warmer days.

-There’s quite a few bars, restaurants and cafes you can check out on Vaasankatu street (where Bar Molotov is).
+There’s quite a few bars, restaurants, and cafes you can check out on Vaasankatu street (where Bar Molotov is).
 It’s a hip area with some cool street art, worth exploring during the day or night.

 I looked to the window next to me and saw a big, beautiful butt.

-My first perception of Belgium was with a bit of culture shock.
+My first perception of Belgium was culture shock.
 I arrived in Brussels at Gare de Nord (North train station) and stepped into a gray sky, looked to the window next to me and saw a big, beautiful butt.
 First I thought it was a mannequin, but IT MOVED!
 I wish I knew before going to Brussels that it has a red light district.
 I was standing in the middle of it!
 I’ve been to Amsterdam before, but I was well aware of the existence and location of the red light district.
 This time, it took me by surprise.